Alisina92/syllabus/java/M-receipt-project/README.md

 Total: 74.68

 ---
-This is a real coding problem I received for a job interview as a Java Developer.
-It was open-book, so Google is your friend here :)
+This is open-book, so Google is your friend here :)

 Some things that may be helpful to you while completeing this project:
 - Using System.in to receive input from the user: https://stackoverflow.com/questions/5488072/reading-in-from-system-in-java